What Would You Do (Wonho song)

 "What Would You Do" is a song by South Korean singer Wonho.
-It was released through Highline Entertainment and distributed by The Orchard on November 22, 2024.
+It was released through Highline Entertainment on November 22, 2024.
 It marked the singer's first release since his mandatory military service enlistment in 2022.

 Background and release

 On November 11, a story was posted to Wonho's Instagram profile, with the question "What would you do... if I released a song?".
 Hours later, the song was officially announced along with its release date and a link to pre-save the song on streaming services.

 On November 11–20, promotional content was posted on the singer's social media accounts, teasing the single's lyrics and music video.
 It was ultimately released on November 22, accompanied by its music video.

 Composition

 "What Would You Do" is commonly described as a mid-tempo, pop and R&B ballad, with melancholic lyrics about making someone understand the consequence of their actions after a break-up.